Skip to Content

 4

-Patty Griffin performs at The Heart Behind The Horn benefit concert.
-(Photo courtesy of The Austin Jazz Society, by Kim Yarborough)
+Patty Griffin performs with David Pulkingham at The Heart Behind The Horn benefit concert.
+(Photo courtesy of The Austin Jazz Society, by Kim Yarbrough)

 The Heart Behind The Horn benefit concert.
 (Photo courtesy of The Austin Jazz Society, by Kim Yarborough)